On this page

 You can re-arrange the answers easily dragging them with the double arrow ().

 Finally, you can remove an answer by clicking the button.

 If you add several questions, but check only one, the default mode is to show the answers to the participant using Radio buttons, which means "select one and only one answer".
 If you check off more than one, the answer will use Checkboxes, which means they can select any or all answers.

 You can override this default by going into Other Options and changing the Maximum Number of Answer Selections.

-With weighted multiple choice questions, you can now use Qualified's Q&A challenges for more more than ever before.
-They are now even better for automatically determining job fit via a questionnaire, improved aptitude quizzes, and even getting to know your candidate better.
+With weighted multiple choice questions, you can now use Qualified's Q&A challenges for more than ever before.
+Our Q&A challenges support automatically determining job fit via a questionnaire, improved aptitude quizzes, and even getting to know your candidate better.

 Weighted multiple choice questions work exactly as normal multiple choice questions from the candidate's point-of-view, but now you can assign different values to each question.
 The total score for the questions can then be assigned anything you want, such as the sum of all correct answers, the highest correct answer, or any value in-between.

 You can even assign negative values to some answers.
 While the candidate's score can never go below zero for a question, this can allow some incorrect or undesirable answers to offset a positive one.